 Valentine Week Special: 2019 Is The Year Of Love, Weddings & Engagements For Bollywood

-Valentine's Day is just around the corner and love-birds all across the world are prepped up to make their loved ones feel special, unique and wanted.
-From candle light dinner dates to buying yummy chocolates and getting down on their knees to propose, February 14 will be a day to remember and bring out the best in everyone.
+Valentine's Day is just around the corner and love birds all across the world are prepped up to make their loved ones feel special, unique and wanted.
+From candle light dinner dates to buying yummy chocolates and getting down on their knees to proposing, February 14 will be a day to remember and bring out the best in everyone.
 Even for Bollywood, 2019 seems to be the year of love as several stars are in a relationship and might even get married by the end of the year.
 View the to-be-wed Bollywood couples below!

 Malaika Arora & Arjun Kapoor

 Malaika Arora and Arjun Kapoor are the talk of the town and were spotted going out on dinner dates several times.
 Reports are doing the rounds that the couple is scouting for a property in Mumbai and will soon get hitched by the end of the year.
-There's good times ahead for Malaika and Arjun, folks!
+There are good times ahead for Malaika and Arjun, folks!

 Arbaaz Khan & Giorgia Andriani

-Arbaaz Khan and Giorgia Andriani have attended several events together and it is reported that the Khan-daan have given their green signal for the couple to go ahead and get married.
+Arbaaz Khan and Giorgia Andriani have attended several events together and it is reported that the Khan-daan has given their green signal for the couple to go ahead and get married.
 Also, Giorgia is very friendly and has won many hearts in the industry already.
-Don't be surprised if the couple get hitched by the end of 2019, peeps!
+Don't be surprised if the couple gets hitched by the end of 2019, peeps!

 Farhan Akhtar & Shibani Dandekar

 Farhan Akhtar and Shibani Dandekar's Instagram PDA is for everyone to see and despite the couple not making their relationship public, people can read between the lines.
-The duo are head-over-heels for each other and might get hitched sooner than we expected.
+The duo is head-over-heels for each other and might get hitched sooner than we expected.

 Ranbir Kapoor & Alia Bhatt

-Ranbir Kapoor and Alia Bhatt are the new love-birds in town and Alia even accompanied the Kapoor family as they headed to New York City to meet Rishi Kapoor.
-Reports state that the couple might get engaged as soon as their movie Brahmastra hits the theatres on Christmas 2019.
+Ranbir Kapoor and Alia Bhatt are the new love birds in town and Alia even accompanied the Kapoor family as they headed to New York City to meet Rishi Kapoor.
+Reports state that the couple might get engaged as soon as their movie Brahmastra hits the theatres in Christmas 2019.
 Exciting times ahead for Ranbir and Alia!

 Sushmita Sen & Rohman Shawl

 Sushmita Sen and Rohman Shawl's love for each other took everyone by surprise and the duo keep sharing lovey-dovey pictures on Instagram very often.
-It is stated that the couple might get hitched between September/November 2019 and are scouting for the perfect location.
+It is stated that the couple might get hitched between September/November 2019 and is scouting for the perfect location.
 Without a doubt, 2019 is the year of love for Bollywood.

 Most Read: Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?